parkinsons-toolkit/app-content/pages-content/managing-symptoms/mood.md

 It can also help to practise calming breathing techniques.
 This can reduce any stress and boost your emotional well-being.
 See our (see <a href="/learn/living-with-parkinsons/optimising-wellbeing/dealing-with-stress-and-challenges" class="internal-link">_Dealing with Stress and Challenges_</a> page for a simple breathing exercise you can try.

 ### Mindfulness
 Mindfulness encourages you to pay closer attention to the present moment, focusing on your thoughts, feelings, bodily sensations and your environment.
 Doing this regularly can help to improve your general emotional wellbeing.

 Mindfulness is often included as part of psychological treatment.
 It is recommended by the National Institute of Care Excellence (NICE) as a way to help prevent the recurrence of depression in people that have had several episodes over their lifetime.
 Mindfulness groups and courses are available in some areas.
-The _Mind_ website gives more information on these and other ways to learn Mindfulness.
-Visit the NHS Mental Health & Wellbeing pages for more information on how mindfulness can help mental wellbeing.
+The <a href="https://www.mind.org.uk/information-support/drugs-and-treatments/mindfulness/how-to-learn-mindfulness/" class="external-link" target="_blank" rel="noopener noreferrer">Mind</a> website gives more information on these and other ways to learn Mindfulness.
+Visit the <a href="https://www.nhs.uk/conditions/stress-anxiety-depression/" class="external-link" target="_blank" rel="noopener noreferrer">NHS Mental Health & Wellbeing</a> pages for more information on how mindfulness can help mental wellbeing.
 It also gives guidance on how we can incorporate mindfulness into our day-to-day lives.
 You can find links in our More Information section below.

 ### Keep a Gratitude Diary
 Keeping a diary of the things you’re grateful for may lift your mood have a positive effect on your mental wellbeing.
 Try to describe one thing you’re grateful for and do this twice a week.
 You can write about anything that comes to mind, as long as it makes you feel grateful.
 For example, it could be something very little that has happened or a person that you’re grateful for.